 You might be thinking: I know very well the names of my fingers, thank you very much.
 And you would be quite right!
 Except that in guitar playing we give our fingers very specific names .
 This is particularly important in classical guitar where classical guitar scores use these names to suggest to players which fingers to use at certain points.

-The thumb in the next hand does not have a number as we don’t use it for fretting notes.
+The thumb in the left hand does not have a number as we don’t use it for fretting notes.

-There is a more expensive edition with a CD, but really Youtube makes that redundant as you can find all the pieces on Youtube.
-There is also a kindle version, but it's so badly laid out and irritating to work with that I don't advise it.
+There is a more expensive edition with a CD, but really YouTube makes that redundant as you can find all the pieces on YouTube.

 The fingers in the right hand are named in classical guitar playing according to the Spanish words for them.